These are notes on the Adobe video.

-If you click and hold on the document size at the lower left, you will see the dimensions of this image (1800 pixels wide, 1200 pixels high) and the resolution (100 pixels/inch).
+If you click at the lower left and choose Document Dimensions, you will see the dimensions of this image (1800 pixels wide, 1200 pixels high) and the resolution (100 pixels/inch).

 Choose Image > Image Size, which will open the Image Size dialog box.
 You can drag the lower right hand corner to make it bigger.
 On the left you will see a preview of the image and on the right, the controls for changing image size.
 To resize for the web, here are some things to check:

 If you make changes in the entries, the new file size will be shown.

 When you are done, choose File > Save As, to avoid changing the original.